flutter/website/src/content/app-architecture/cookbook/key-value-data.md

-The `ThemeRepository` is the single source of truth for all the theming configuration settings, and will handle any possible errors coming from the service layer.
+The `ThemeRepository` is the single source of truth for all the theming configuration settings, and handles any possible errors coming from the service layer.

 In this example,
-the `ThemeRepository` also exposes the dark mode setting through an observable Stream.
+the `ThemeRepository` also exposes the dark mode setting through an observable `Stream`.
 This allows other parts of the application to subscribe to changes in the dark mode setting.

-The `ThemeRepository` depends on the `SharedPreferencesService`.
+The `ThemeRepository` depends on `SharedPreferencesService`.
-The repository will obtain the stored value from the service, and will store it when it changes.
+The repository obtains the stored value from the service, and stores it when it changes.

-The `setDarkMode()` method passes the new value to the `StreamController`, so that any component listening to the `observeDarkMode` stream will receive updates.
+The `setDarkMode()` method passes the new value to the `StreamController`, so that any component listening to the `observeDarkMode` stream

 <?code-excerpt "lib/data/repositories/theme_repository.dart (ThemeRepository)"?>